More than 3,000 tech employees are volunteering their skills to turn the tables politically

 TC: That’s significant.

-JA: When we speak with volunteers, they say the same thing over and over, which is that this is allowing them to volunteer their time and skills in a way that’s more impactful, without having to quit a job and joining the campaign trail.
+JA: When we speak with volunteers, they say the same thing over and over, which is that this is allowing them to volunteer their time and skills in a way that’s more impactful, without having to quit a job and join the campaign trail.

 Maybe it means giving up drinks with friends for a month, but 60 percent of our volunteers have never been involved in politics outside of voting, and they’re very ready to help.